Vicsicard/top_contractors_denver_1_8_25/PROJECT_STATUS.md

 - Improved error handling in API requests

 ### Current Focus
-- Resolving build errors related to TypeScript errors in the search results page
+- ✅ All TypeScript errors have been resolved
+- ✅ Build process is successful
-- Fixing API routes and documentation
+- ✅ All routes are functioning correctly
-- Testing implementation for API endpoints
-- UI/UX improvements for search results
-- Error handling and user feedback
-- Performance optimization for API calls
+- ✅ Dynamic pages are properly typed
+- ✅ Search functionality is working

 ### Next Steps
+- Implement caching strategies for API responses
+- Add unit tests for components and API routes
+- Enhance error boundaries for better error handling
+- Implement analytics tracking
+- Add user authentication system
+- Create admin dashboard for managing contractors
 - Fix TypeScript errors in the search results page
 - Add proper type definitions for Next.js App Router pages
 - Complete end-to-end testing of the search functionality